HL7/fhir-sirb/input/pagecontent/index.md

 ### Assumptions
 The implementation guide assumes that the implementer has or will have a capability to send, receive, render and display FHIR questionnaires and questionnaire responses.
 Implementers may consider using free software such as NLM's FHIR Questionnaire rendering tool or design their own.
 Exchange of resources can be achieved by any of the FHIR messaging mechanisms.
 Please refer to FHIR standard documentation, open source implementations of FHIR specifications, and FHIR Messaging for additional information.

+### Design Decisions
+Some of the relying sites may be small clinics or rural providers that do not have their own FHIR server.
+They may be using paper forms at this time for any research study activities.
+To allow for easier adoption of the FHIR forms and make it more likely for the smaller sites to transition away from paper forms, it was decided to keep the technical and implementation burden very low.

+In order to keep the implementation burden very low, the project was designed with the intent that the institutions would not be integrating the questionnaires with any of their existing research study management software.
+Lists of the research studies, names of principal investigators, names of study participants and all study details would be stored, maintained and searched from within the existing research study management software that already exists at the institutions.

+Some of the institutions may participate in a sIRB study only once every few years.
+Therefore, they may not want to devote time and money to implementing a large set of FHIR resources if they are not using a FHIR server already and if they can get the forms created and transmitted using only Questionnaire and QuestionnaireResponse resources.

+Some of the sites may never implement a FHIR server, instead accessing the forms via web browser using the form viewers and FHIR servers maintained by the lead (sIRB) site.

+A simple JavaScript-based website (sIRB on FHIR) was built as part of the project to demonstrate the ease of implementation.
+The code is available at https://github.com/kirubel22/sIRB_Site_New and the website can be viewed at https://sirb-on-fhir.dev.cloud.duke.edu/.

+The Questionnaires were built with the free and open source NLM Form Builder available from https://lhcformbuilder.nlm.nih.gov/

+The Questionnaires and Questionnaire Responses are rendered with the free and open source LHC Forms software available from http://lhncbc.github.io/lforms/.
+The sIRB on FHIR software uses the JavaScript version of the LHC Forms widget.

+All code sets are defined within the questionnaire form definitions.
+No external valuesets are used.
+Where concepts in the forms aligned to concepts in existing Code Systems, the existing Code Systems were used to allow for interoperability with resources.
+As the forms stabilize, the temporary codes defined in this implementation guide will be submitted to and migrate into other ‘official’ terminologies, such as SNOMED or HL7’s shared terminologies.

+MUST PROVIDE LINK TO OUR RESOURCE HERE

+As part of the proof of concept, the sIRB on FHIR software creates a ResearchStudy resource in the FHIR server for each research study.
+A sample of a ResearchStudy resource created by the sIRB on FHIR software is included.
+In the future, information from this resource can also be used to report study details to ClinicalTrials.gov.

+References to other resources (PlanDefinition and Practitioner) used by the ResearchStudy resource are ‘[contained](https://www.hl7.org/fhir/references.html#contained)’ references.
+If an institution implements the sIRB questionnaires after a trial use, the best practice recommended is to use references to the full PlanDefinition and Practitioner resources.

+The use of the ResearchStudy resource is completely optional.
+The official record at this time is the QuestionnaireResponse.
+There is no expectation in the implementation that the software will use the ResearchStudy resource.

 ### Actors
 1. sIRB Form Repository: A form repository that stores standardized sIRB forms.
 IRB systems will request form templates from this repository.
 2. Central IRB Application: An IRB software system that a PI will access to retrieve forms to complete and submit.